acdh-oeaw/AkSearchExtend/README.md

 * Create a `{my module name}\Module` class implementing `getAutoloaderConfig()` and `getConfig()` methods.
     * The `getAutoloaderConfig()` should just return an empty array (as composer will deal with autoloading for us and we don't need Zend2 for that).
     * The `getConfig()` class should return a Zend2/VuFind module configuration.
-    * The minimal implementation for the `aksearchExt` module (making it Zend-2 loadable but nothing more than that) would look as follows:
+    * The minimal implementation for the `aksearchExt` module (making it Zend2-loadable but nothing more than that) would look as follows:
       ```php
       class aksearchExt\Module {
           public function getAutoloaderConfig() {